Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Ablation

 \subsection{Impact of Gating Network}

 To understand the impact of the gating network, we ablate by removing it from MiDRE, reported in Table \ref{tab:ablation} as \textit{w/o Gate}.
-In this case, we simply add the output from the internal reasoning expert and external reasoning expert.
-We notice that performance drops notably (Acc: $\downarrow 3.26\%$ in MMSD and $\downarrow 1.34\%$ in MMSD2.0).
-This decrease in performance indicates that the gating network plays a crucial role in controlling the interaction between the internal reasoning network (IR) and external reasoning module (ER).
+In this case, we simply add the output from \textit{IRE} and \textit{ERE}.
+We notice that performance drops notably (Acc: $\downarrow 5.26\%$ in MMSD and $\downarrow 1.34\%$ in MMSD2.0).
+This decrease in performance indicates that the gating network plays a crucial role in controlling the interaction between the \textit{IRE} and \textit{ERE}.
 The adaptive gating ensures that the model relies on the most informative reasoning path to make a decision.
 In cases where it can't rely on one single reasoning path, it happens to look at both reasoning paths to arrive at a decision, which is described in detail in Section \ref{sec:analysis}.
 We also validate our design choice of using a bottleneck architecture for the gating mechanism by comparing it against a simpler linear gate, as reported in Table \ref{tab:ablation} (\textit{w Linear Gate}).
 The bottleneck gate consistently performs better, suggesting that it facilitates more expressive interactions between the expert outputs.